Yukaii/garbage/docs/valhalla-offline-routing.md

 - Defer until routing data is produced.

 ## Operational Notes
 - Keep OSM extract clipped to Taipei to control CI time/storage.
 - Pin Valhalla version in workflow to avoid accidental changes; surface it in manifest.
 - If caching tiles, invalidate cache on OSM timestamp or Valhalla version bump.
 - Monitor failed routes; script should fail the workflow if any route cannot be generated.

+## City Onboarding Order
+- **Taipei / New Taipei first**: existing official lat/lon points are considered accurate; use them directly as ordered waypoints for initial routing runs.
+- As soon as waypoint files are added under `data-input/routes/{city}/`, the workflow can be enabled to build and publish routed lines.
+- Defer frontend wiring until these routed outputs exist.